nmilosev/keras-model-extract/README.md

 # Example use

-This examples show how to iterate through a model and print all the nodes.
+This example shows how to iterate through a model and print all the nodes.

 ```
 >>> from keras_model_extract import copy_model_tree, iterate